SalusaSecondus/CryptoGotchas/how_to_read.md

 This means that lots of people (like me) will try to read some and then quickly give up when it just doesn't make sense.
 This page aims to save people the frustration that I've had to deal with.

+**This guidance is _not_ aimed at those actually in academia.**
+While it may be useful to you, please talk with your advisor or colleagues rather than following the random ramblings on this by someone with limited academic background.
+Your needs and goals will be different and so how you approach papers will be different.

 The guidance here is split into two sections.
 The first should apply to (almost) all research papers, regardless of field.
 The second is specific to cryptography.